FJD-CEPH/aCNViewer/README.md

     - `idvdName`
     - `sampleName`
     - `type` which should either be `T` for tumoral samples or `N` for normal samples
-  * `REF_FILE` is the reference file in fasta format used to generate the bam files
+  * `REF_FILE` is the reference file in fasta format used to generate the bam files.
+When `REF_BUILD` is set, `REF_FILE` is automatically set to the fasta file present in `aCNViewer_DATA/genomes/REF_BUILD`.
   * `BY_CHR` is an optional parameter to indicate whether Sequenza should create seqz (Sequenza intermediate file) files by chromosome or not (the default value is `1`)
-  * `NB_CPUS` is an optional parameter specifying the number of cores which will be used for each sample pair to create chromosomal seqz files if `BY_CHR` has been set to `1`.
+  * `NB_THREADS` is an optional parameter specifying the number of cores which will be used for each sample pair to create chromosomal seqz files if `BY_CHR` has been set to `1`.
 If aCNViewer is ran on a <a href="#supportedClusters">supported computer cluster</a> master node, jobs will be submitted to the cluster.
 Otherwise, multi-threading will be used run Sequenza.
   * `CREATE_MPILEUP` is an optional parameter telling Sequenza whether to create intermediate mpileup files when generating results.
 The default value is `1` and it is recommended not to change its value as Sequenza may freeze in some cases when set to `0`.
   * `MEMORY`: optional argument specifying allocated memory in GB to run Sequenza when using a computer cluster.
 The default value is 8 (GB) and should work for most WES analysis